YelloElefant/GitHub-Project-Conventions/README.md

-Pull requests can be either accepted or rejected, if accepted the branch will be deleted and the changes will be applied to the destination branch, a pull request will show all participants of the branch (commenters, committers, contributors) pull requests will be added to the project board, as they will be assigned labels, a project, milestone, and reviewers (this will be done at school and not at home).
+Pull requests can be either accepted or rejected, if accepted the branch will be deleted and the changes will be applied to the destination branch, a pull request will show all participants of the branch (commenters, committers, contributors) pull requests will be added to the project board, as they will be assigned labels, a project, milestone, and reviewers.
 They can also be assigned issues to close so that when a pull request is accepted it will close any tasks related to it.
 If rejected a reason must be given and new issues/tasks will need to be made to fix the rejection.
 Pulls can be requested to be looked at by the stakeholder and will need to be scheduled for the next meeting.